pugjs/pug-en/src/api/migration-v2.md

 +foo('whatever')
 ```

-We removed the legacy syntax for calling a [mixin][mixins] to make it easier to differentiate between declaration and calls.
-All use of the old syntax were warned against in Jade v1.
+We removed the legacy syntax for calling a [mixin][mixins] to make it easier to differentiate between declarations and calls.
+(All uses of the old syntax caused warnings in Jade v1.)

 ### Attribute Interpolation